anoncam/big-bang/docs/understanding-bigbang/package-architecture/argocd.md

 ### Health Checks

-Argo CD provides built-in health assessment for several standard Kubernetes types, which is then surfaced to the overall Application health status as a whole.
+Argo CD provides built-in health assessment for several standard Kubernetes types, which is then surfaced to the overall application health status as a whole.

 For more information, see [ArgoCD Resource Health](https://argo-cd.readthedocs.io/en/stable/operator-manual/health/).